-We might think of film as potentially our greatest art.
-It has music, libretto, visual representation.
-It has animation, paintings that move.
-It coordinates speech, music, and visual music.
-And it has the greatest power of illusion.
-John Cocteau made the first film on the Orpheus legend, The Testament of Orpheus in 1939.
-In a preface called The Film-maker as Hypnotist, he wrote, "I have often thought that it would be not only economical but admirable if a fakir were to hypnotize an entire auditorium.
+We might think of film, for example, as potentially our greatest art, where we have music, libretto, visual representation.
+We have animation, paintings that move.
+We have coordination between the speech, the music, and the visual music.
+And we have the greatest power of illusion.
+John Cocteau made the first film on the Orpheus legend, The Testament of Orpheus, in 1939.
+In a preface called The Film-maker as Hypnotist, he wrote,

+I have often thought that it would be not only economical but admirable if a fakir were to hypnotize an entire auditorium.
 He could make his audience see a marvelous show, and moreover could order them not to forget it on waking.
-This, in a way, is the role of the screen - to practice a kind of hypnotism on the public and enable a large number of people to dream the same dream together."# (d # Found on p.
-76 of .[cocteau two .] .)d And so he envisioned doing something in this direction of creating the future, as was done with Greek tragedy in ancient Greek times, with Roman plays in Roman times, and in the Renaissance.
-We sense an opportunity to create a truly glorious future, adding to the sacred arts and rituals of the church a new wealth of secular art, like opera in the Renaissance, which incorporated pagan elements that were not allowed in church.
-And thus, we may intentionally begin a renewal of the sacred, the long line of Orphism, the partnership paradigm, recovering Chaos, Gaia, and Eros, our creative heritage. .\" end: carmel2
+This, in a way, is the role of the screen -- to practice a kind of hypnotism on the public and enable a large number of people to dream the same dream together.

+And so he envisioned doing something in this direction of creating the future, as was done with Greek tragedy in ancient Greek times with Roman plays in Roman times and in the Renaissance.
+We sense an opportunity to create a truly glorious future, adding to the sacred arts and rituals of the church a new wealth of secular art, like opera in the Renaissance, which incorporated pagan elements which would not be allowed in church.
+And thus, we may intentionally begin a renewal of the sacred, the long line of Orphism, the partnership paradigm, recovering Chaos, Gaia, and Eros, our creative heritage.